-The executive committee consists of John Parker, Kevin Thomson, Paul Gardiner Erasmo de Moura and Andre Konzen.
+The executive committee consists of John Parker, Kevin Thomson, Philip Mianetti, Alex Mackay and Andre Konzen.
 This committee is responsible for reviewing annual budgets presented by the 'in country' operations, reviewing consolidated budgets and forward-looking forecasts.
 The committee is also responsible for ensuring that each operation complies with set policies with regards fair treatment of staff, compliance to social responsibility, carbon reduction and bribery and corruption policies.
 The Executive Committee prepares and makes final reports to the Board at each Board meeting.